 Terms defined here

-This draft glossary defines the following clinical, scientific, and evaluation terms:
+This glossary defines the following clinical, scientific, and evaluation terms:

 4.2.1 Analytical validation: Evaluation of the adequacy of the AI model ‚in silico’ before being implemented ‘in vivo’ in the clinical pathway.

 4.2.2 Clinical validation: Evaluation of the AI system through interventional or clinical studies in which the whole AI health technology is evaluated in the context of the clinical pathway.